JAICHANGPARK/JAICHANGPARK/README.md

 ### 📃 Paper

+- 2022
+1. Container-based wearable robot system design for Angel Legs platform, KROS, MAY 2022
+2. A Design Pattern of MCU-based real-time robot control system for Angel Legs Robot Platform, KROS, MAY 2022

 - 2021
 1. [Therapeutic Exercise Platform for Type-2 Diabetic Mellitus, 2021](https://www.mdpi.com/2079-9292/10/15/1820)
 2. [Self-Care IoT Platform for Diabetic Mellitus, 2021](https://www.mdpi.com/2076-3417/11/5/2006)
-3. Acquisition of Gait Ability Indexes Using a Lower-limb Rehabilitation Wearable Robot
+3. Acquisition of Gait Ability Indexes Using a Lower-limb Rehabilitation Wearable Robot, ICROS, 2021
-4. Development of a Mobile Application for Assessment of Gait Ability of Wearable Robot
+4. Development of a Mobile Application for Assessment of Gait Ability of Wearable Robot, ICROS, 2021
-5. A Mobile Application for Gait Analysis of Wearable Robot for Incomplete Lower Extremity Paralysis
+5. A Mobile Application for Gait Analysis of Wearable Robot for Incomplete Lower Extremity Paralysis, ICCAS, 2021
-6. Acquisition of Indexes to Evaluate Gait Ability Using a Lower-limb Rehabilitation Wearable Robot
+6. Acquisition of Indexes to Evaluate Gait Ability Using a Lower-limb Rehabilitation Wearable Robotm ICCAS, 2021

 - 2020
 1. [A User Interface System of a Robot-Aided Gait Training System for Complete Paraplegics, 2020](https://www.dbpia.co.kr/Journal/articleDetail?nodeId=NODE10493769)